-This report presents Market Reform's proposed methodology for the conduct of the review and presents the rationale for the approach.
-The proposed methodology will be the subject of an industry consultation, which will inform the final methodology used.
-The methodology proposed in this report is the same as that used by Market Reform for the 2018 review.
+This report presents Market Reform's proposed-methodology for the conduct of the review and presents the rationale for the approach.
+The proposed-methodology will be the has been subject of anto industry consultation, which will inform the and this final methodology used. has been updated to reflect submissions from participant submissions.
+The methodology proposed used in this report is the same assimilar to that used by Market Reform for the 2018 Gas Market Parameter Review.